yschaeff/HK-T6Av2/README.md

 HK-T6Av2
 ========
-Serial protocol desciption between computer and HK-T6Av2 RC remote
+Serial protocol description between computer and HK-T6Av2 RC remote

 In this directory you will find a program to configure your Hobby King remote control from Linux.
 Further down in this document the full